greggelong/maze/README.md

 https://greggelong.github.io/maze/binaryTreeDijkstra1000

+I added a longest path algorithm but it but it had a problem as I assumed there would only be one longest path but their could be two

+so changed algorithm to a while loop and it works see images

 -------

 Jamis Buck in his book "Mazes" explains that a maze texture and bias arise from the algorithm that generates them.